bmatsuo/lmdb-go/README.md

 ###Idiomatic API

 API inspired by [BoltDB](https://github.com/boltdb/bolt) with automatic commit/rollback of transactions.
-The goal of lmdb-go is to provide idiomatic, database interactions without compromising the flexibility of the C API.
+The goal of lmdb-go is to provide idiomatic database interactions without compromising the flexibility of the C API.

 **NOTE:** While the lmdb package tries hard to make LMDB as easy to use as